bySegunMoses/hngx-web-devops-stage-one/README.md

 ## Requirements

-- Linux environment (tested on Ubuntu)
+- Linux environment (tested on AWS Amazon Linux)
 - Bash shell
 - OpenSSL for password generation
 - Root or sudo privileges to execute user and group management commands